alexnardini/FLAM3_for_SideFX_Houdini/__FLAM3H_flame_libs/README.md

 List of every Flame library files and their Presets contents list.</br>
 A Github Permalink is also provided for each preset to directly jump to its XML code.</br></br>

-_The number at the end of each preset's name indicates the iteration number that will be used to load the preset_.
+_The number at the end of each preset's name indicates the iteration number that will be used to load the preset when FLAM3H™ is in CPU mode_.

 </br>
 </br>